 The Association for Young People’s Health (AYPH) respects the security and privacy of everyone who uses this website.
 For any personal data you provide for the purposes of accessing our services, AYPH is the Data Controller and is responsible for storing and otherwise processing that data in a fair, lawful, secure and transparent way.
 We uphold the principles of the Data Protection Act 1998 and the EU General Data Protection Regulation 2016/679 (“Data Protection Law”).

-Personal information collected via this web site (http://www.youngpeopleshealth.org.uk) is controlled by AYPH, CAN Mezzanine, 32-36 Loman Street, London SE1 0EH.
+Personal information collected via this web site (https://www.youngpeopleshealth.org.uk) is controlled by AYPH, CAN Mezzanine, 7-14 Great Dover Street, London SE1 4YR.

 What personal data we collect and why we collect it

 You may give us information about yourself by filling in forms at an event or online, or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you register as a member with AYPH, subscribe to our non-member newsletter or purchase AYPH resources.
 The information you give us may include your name, job title, organisation, address, e-mail address and phone number.
 We may also ask for some additional, non-personal information.